sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

   },
 ```

-Then you can run it from the terminal:
+Then you can run it from the terminal by first running `yarn build`:

 ```bash
 yarn build
 ```

-For you to run it, just do:
+Then, enter the following into the command line:

 ```bash
 node ./dist/index.js